mnemnion/JLpeg.jl/Plans.md

 in all the other optimizations and features, have wide-ranging tests, and so on.

 I needed to get this out of my head so I can get on with all that.

+### Stay Winning

+I want to figure out how to implement the stay winning algorithm with the bytecode VM.

+It involves tracking calls somehow, when there are prefix matches.
+That's all I've got so far.

+I think it's as simple as one instruction.
+A WinningCommitInstruction is like PartialCommit, in that it updates `.ts` and `.tc`, but it also carries a label which updates `.ti` to point to a new jump.